 Kampung Kangkar Teberau Johor, Malaysia Travel Guide

 The Sultan Abu Bakar State Mosque, completed in 1900, seamlessly blends Victorian and Moorish architectural styles.
 It overlooks the Straits of Johor and Singapore.
 This mosque is an active place of worship but receives visitors outside prayer times.
 Dress modestly, ensuring shoulders and knees are covered.
 Free entry is granted.
-Visit in the morning for cooler temperatures and fewer crowds.
+Visit during the morning for cooler temperatures and fewer crowds.
 Photography from outside and inside designated areas captures it's building design grandeur.

 The Istana Besar, or Grand Palace, built in 1866, blends Malay and Western architecture.
 The palace is not accessible to the public, except for official state functions.
 However, the Royal Abu Bakar Museum, found in the palace grounds, is open for public viewing.
-While direct entry to the palace is not possible, one can admire its exterior and the beautiful grounds from outside.
+While direct entry to the royal residence is not possible, one can admire its exterior and the beautiful grounds from outside.

 These museums and cultural institutions grant insight into the city'its wealthy legacy and multicultural past.